sttng/super-scope-mod/KiCad/readme.md

 # Arduino Nano Shield KiCad 9 files

 An Arduino Nano shield version of the Super Scope Mod.
-It is supposed to go below an Arduino Nano Shield.
+It is supposed to go below an Arduino Nano.
 The orientation is marked with the USB (top) marker.
 This is where the Arduino Nanos USB port is supposed to be (on top), with the shield below.

 ![PCB](https://raw.githubusercontent.com/sttng/super-scope-mod/refs/heads/main/KiCad/SimulateReceiver.png)

-# Device
+## Device

 ![Prototype-1](https://raw.githubusercontent.com/sttng/super-scope-mod/refs/heads/main/KiCad/Nano-Scope-Mod-03.jpg)